 The evolution of the digital era and introduction to new technologies has completely changed the business dynamics.
 Over the past few years, we have constantly noticed dramatic transformations in cybersecurity.
 In 2023, around 72.7% of all enterprises worldwide were affected by ransomware attacks.
+The count is expected to increase over time as today; almost every other business is using digital technologies to grow and expand.
+As a result, the risk of data breaches and threats is high.

+Cybercriminals are constantly moving and adopting several other sophisticated techniques to target businesses and compromise security systems, resulting in huge financial losses and reputational damage.
 Even a minor hacking or breach can disrupt your performance and impact goodwill.
 Organizations must prioritize maintaining a robust security posture to combat such attacks and threats.

+Patching and vulnerability assessment are two critical IT security practices that can contribute to maintaining integrity, data availability, and customer trust.
 With these practices, an organization can safeguard its data against cyber threats in real-time.
 Although both terms might be used interchangeably, they differ in various ways.

 Let’s learn more about patch management and vulnerability management.
 We will then discuss how they differ and contribute to business security.